Sausage Apple Sage Stuffing

 So tell me, is it stuffing or dressing?
 Is it cornbread or white bread, or do you get all fancy schmancy and use french baguette.
 Do you have a special recipe for stuffing?
 Leave me a link.

-- 1 cup finely chopped peeled apples
+- 1 cup diced apples

-- 3 cups diced celery
+- 3 cups Celery

 - ¼ cup fresh sage or 1 teaspoon dried

 - Place cut bread cubes on baking pan and allow to dry for a day.
 If you don't have that time, place in oven for a few minutes.
 Remove and allow to cool.
 That will remove some of the moisture.